baiankhanjar/icu_dbt_project/README.md

 ## 1. Project Overview

 This project demonstrates a complete analytics engineering pipeline for ICU patient data using dbt and BigQuery.

-The goal is to transform raw healthcare data into analytics-ready models that support clinical insights such as patient risk stratification, lab severity analysis, and medication usage patterns.
+The goal is to transform raw healthcare data into analytics-ready models that support clinical insights such as patient risk stratification, lab severity analysis, medication usage patterns, and ICU population insights.

+---

 ## 2. Tech Stack